eProsima/Fast-DDS-docs/docs/notes/migration_guide.rst

 In this hello world example, the key changes are:

 * The XML profile is loaded from the environment (if defined), and the `--env` CLI option has been removed.
-* Add a subscriber implementing the waitsets mechanism.
+* Added a subscriber implementing the waitsets mechanism.
-* Provide XML profiles examples targeting several scenarios (e.g., SampleConfig_Controller, Events, Multimedia).

 `X-Types Examples <https://github.com/eProsima/Fast-DDS/tree/master/examples/cpp/xtypes>`_
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""